Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

 Day 3

-Beams and headers
+Beams & headers

 Cut and install primary support beams.
 Through-bolt to posts with galvanized hardware.
 Install hurricane ties at all connections.